francois-drielsma/kapton_daq/README.md

 and then open the app into a browser (click on the link in the terminal).

 The DAQ live viewer currently contains the following features:
   - Live graph(s) of the measurements performed by the DAQ
     - Display of elapsed DAQ time
     - Data file selector
     - Selection of curves to display
     - Selection of display style
     - Display of last readings
   - DAQ Controls:
     - Start and stop button which run `daq.py` in the background
     - Name input box (to specify the DAQ output file name)
     - Configuration file selector
     - Configuration file display
   - Virtual Controls:
     - Set the value of virtual devices
+  - DAQ Log:
+    - Log of the last running `daq.py` process

 ![kapton_daq](https://francois-drielsma.github.io/kapton_daq/kapton_daq.png)